 As a tax preparer for individuals, you’ll likely use Form 1040 for individual returns along with common schedules, including Schedules A, B, C, D, E. For businesses, expect Forms 1120, 1120S, 1065.
 Payroll forms include W-2, 940, 941.

-Do I need business insurance as a tax preparer?
+Do I need a license to become a tax preparer?

 Key takeaways

-This growing need for qualified tax preparers presents you with a lucrative chance to put your expertise to use while giving you the freedom to work from anywhere.
-You can create a successful tax preparation business if you:
+The growing need for qualified tax preparers presents you with a lucrative chance to put your expertise to use while giving you the freedom to work from anywhere.

-While launching a tax business requires research, planning and upfront work, this guide outlines key steps to get you started on solid ground.
+While starting a tax preparation business requires careful research and planning, this guide outlines the key steps to get you started on solid ground.
 With passion for the work, commitment to ongoing learning and smart leveraging of available technology, you can establish a thriving home-based company that allows you to prosper while making a difference in clients’ lives.

 Thank you!
 The eBook has been sent to your email.
 Enjoy your copy.